 Careers

 HKIT is always on the lookout for talent.
 We offer a great learning environment, as well as competitive salaries and benefits.
-If you have talent, passion and dedication, and you are a collaborative team player, please send your resume and work samples to careers@hkit.com.
+If you have talent, passion and dedication, and you are a collaborative team player, please view our open positions by clicking the link below.

 HKIT Architects values diversity and inclusion within our workforce.
 We encourage qualified individuals from diverse backgrounds to apply for employment and professional opportunities at HKIT Architects.
 We are an Equal Opportunity Employer and do not discriminate against any employee or applicant for employment because of race, color, sex, age, national origin, religion, sexual orientation, gender identity and/or expression, status as a veteran, and basis of disability or any other federal, state or local protected class.